-The SEN department work with other teams of professionals within school to support students with learning, behavioural and physical needs in order to enable those students to access the curriculum and progress with both their academic and social development.
+The SEND department work with other teams of professionals within school to support students with learning, behavioural and physical needs in order to enable those students to access the curriculum and progress with both their academic and social development.

 Literacy & Numeracy Programmes